 We can place these deep brain stimulation devices in an operating room setting utilizing advanced brain imaging, stereotactic targeting, microelectrode recording, and macrostimulation.
 The placement will often need to be within a millimeter or less of the optimal target to improve symptoms and avoid side effects.

 By applying electrical stimulation in these regions we can change the abnormal brain conversations and effectively treat many diseases including Parkinson’s, tremor, dystonia, and obsessive compulsive disorder.
-After placement the electrodes remain implanted and adjustments can be made to stimulation settings (pulse width, frequency, amplitude) for changes in symptoms over time.
+After placement the electrodes remain implanted and adjustments can be made to stimulation settings (pulse width, frequency, amplitude) to adjust for changes in symptoms over time.

 The initial focus of brain stimulation was on motor improvements and motor circuits, however depending on the location of a deep brain stimulation electrode, cognitive and limbic circuitry can also be affected.
 Positive and negative changes in mood and affect can be precipitated, especially by misplaced electrodes.
 Deep brain stimulation can lead to changes such as laughing, crying, anxiety, and fear (as well as a host of other effects).
 We are challenged to understand both the motor and non-motor effects of brain stimulation, and to design electrodes